RythenGlyth/EbookDownloader/README.md

 The tool uses image processing libraries and has to be executed with nodejs, therefore some dependencies are required.

 You can eiher use the installation scripts (`init.bat` for Windows, `init.sh` for Debian based distros) or use manual installation.
 The installation scripts will download all dependencies for you.

-The Windows installation script uses chocolatey, a package manager for windows which will also be installed by the script.
-It must be executed with admin priviledges.
+To execute them, double click the `.bat` file on windows or execute the `.sh` file in the terminal on linux after adding execution permissions to the `.sh` file.

 ## Manual Installation
 At first, clone or download the repository.
 Then follow the os-specific instructions below: